-- Our Supplier Code of Conduct sets out expectations for our suppliers to adhere to applicable laws, rules, and regulations in the jurisdictions in which they operate, in the areas of business practices, labour and employment, immigration, human rights, modern slavery and human trafficking, health and safety, privacy, and the environment.
-We prohibit engagement with suppliers that show evidence of human rights abuses and that are unable to demonstrate to the satisfaction of CIBC an acceptable plan and time-frame in which to investigate and mitigate these risks. - We have implemented an ongoing ESG monitoring program utilizing industry leading software to systematically identify and assess material ESG risks in order to mitigate potential human rights risks and other ESG factors within our supply chain.
-We assess our supply chain countries against risks such as economic, institutional, infrastructure, political, social, and natural hazards. - CIBC's membership with the Canadian Aboriginal and Minority Supplier Council (CAMSC), Women Business Enterprises (WBE) Canada, Canadian Gay & Lesbian Chamber of Commerce (CGLCC), and Canadian Council for Aboriginal Business (CCAB) supports CIBC's active interest in diverse suppliers.
+- Our Supplier Code of Conduct sets out expectations for our suppliers to adhere to applicable laws, rules, and regulations in the jurisdictions in which they operate, in the areas of business practices, labour and employment, immigration, human rights, that show evidence of human rights abuses and that are unable to demonstrate to the satisfaction of CIBC an acceptable plan and time-frame in which to investigate and mitigate these risks. - We have implemented an ongoing ESG monitoring program utilizing industry leading software to systematically identify and assess material ESG risks in order to mitigate potential human rights risks and other ESG factors within our supply chain.
+We - CIBC's membership with the Canadian Aboriginal and Minority Supplier Council (CAMSC), Women Business Enterprises (WBE) Canada, Canadian Gay & Lesbian Chamber of Commerce (CGLCC), and Canadian Council for Aboriginal Business (CCAB) supports CIBC's active interest in diverse suppliers.